A winning strategy for spreading the word about your organization’s work is to get your nonprofit’s story in the news.

 - A retiring Founder or long-time Executive Director.
 If your Founder or Executive Director has been at the helm for 20 years and is well-known in the community, their retirement could make for a news story.
 They can reflect on the past two decades and share their wisdom.

-- A new building, whether you are breaking ground or ready to cut the ribbon.
-Offer a tour of your new building or addition, and emphasize what your organization will be able to do in the bigger space.
+- A new building, whether you’re breaking ground or ready to cut the ribbon.
+Offer a tour of your new building or addition and emphasize what your organization will be able to do in the bigger space.

 - A transformational gift.
 The big-gift story is surprisingly easy to sell, especially if you can say it’s “the biggest gift in our organization’s history.”
 It’s okay if the donor wants to remain anonymous.
 That adds a bit of intrigue!
-Emphasize what you will do with the gift and how it will impact the community.
+Emphasize what you’ll do with the gift and how it will impact the community and the lives you serve.

 Here are several ways to get indirect coverage of your organization: